"How Does SW Dover White Look in the Snow?"

 There are so many things that go into a color looking good on a home.
 And I wanted to share a few facts about our house for reference…

-We live in Washington state (at about 47° latitude)
+The Farmhouse is in Washington state (at about 47° latitude), zip code 98926

 These photos were taken on November 30th at 8:30am - meaning the sun was low in the sky and the light is a bit gray and cold compared to midday